Australian National Boxing Federation

 Australian National Boxing Federation (ANBF) is the governing body for the sport of professional boxing in Australia.

 History

 The body was founded in 1965 as the Australian Boxing Federation.
 In 1980s, the body took its current name of Australian National Boxing Federation.
 In 1977, the Australian Boxing Federation joined the Oriental and Pacific Boxing Federation and Pan Asian Boxing Association.

 Structure

 The national body has four state member associations – Queensland, New South Wales, Victoria and South Australia.

+Current Champions

+Male Champions

+This table showing the male boxers who have won the Australian professional championship.

+Female Champions

+This table showing the female boxers who have won the Australian professional championship.